The Definition of a Variable Annuity

 A variable annuity, like any annuity, is a contract with an insurance company.
-There is both an investment component and an insurance component to this type of contract.
-Let's start by looking at the investment component.
+However, in contrast to other annuity products, a variable annuity includes both a self-directed investment component and an insurance component.

 The Investment Component

-You choose investments inside the variable annuity from a pre-selected list of funds (these funds are called sub-accounts inside of a variable annuity) which can range from aggressive stock funds to conservative bond funds.
-The sub-account choices may include blue-chip stock funds, international stock funds, small-cap stock funds, various types of bond funds, precious metals, balanced choices, and money markets.
-Most variable annuities also have model portfolios you can choose from.
+Your choices are made from a preselected list of funds, called subaccounts, inside the variable annuity, much like you would pick funds in your 401(k).
+Ranging from aggressive to conservative, the subaccount choices may include blue-chip stock funds, international stock funds, small-cap stock funds, various types of bond funds, precious metals, balanced funds, and money markets.
+Most variable annuities also have model portfolios from which you can choose.

-You are usually able to set up your investments in the variable annuity, so they automatically rebalance on a predetermined schedule (such as annually or quarterly), or you can log on to your account online and move investments around as you wish.
+You can set up your investments so that they automatically rebalance on a predetermined schedule (such as annually or quarterly), or you can log in to your account online and redirect funds and investments as you wish.

 The Insurance Component

-As a variable annuity is a contract with an insurance company, there has to be some form of insurance provided.
-Most annuity contracts guarantee the amount you invested will be paid out as a death benefit.
-It means if your investments incur a loss, and you pass away, your named beneficiary gets back the original amount you invested (less any withdrawals you may have taken).
+By definition, insurance company annuities have to provide some form of insurance.
+Most annuity contracts guarantee your initial investment will be paid out as a death benefit—meaning that, upon your death, even if your investments incur a loss, your named beneficiary gets back the original amount you invested (less any withdrawals you may have taken).
 This death benefit allows the annuity to qualify as an insurance contract.

-Since it qualifies as an insurance contract, any investment earnings are tax-deferred.
-You do not receive a 1099 tax form each year on interest, dividends and capital gains from the variable annuity.
-Instead, you pay taxes at the time you take a withdrawal, and gains are considered to be withdrawn first.
-If you withdraw funds prior to reaching age 59 1/2 a 10% early withdrawal penalty tax may apply on any portion withdrawn that is attributed to investment earnings.
+Since it qualifies as an insurance contract, any investment earnings are tax-deferred; in other words, you do not receive a 1099 tax form each year on interest, dividends, and capital gains from the variable annuity.
+Instead, you pay taxes at the time the annuity begins making payouts to you.
+Gains are considered to be withdrawn first, unless you annuitize your contract—that is, you trade in your lump sum of money for a guaranteed income stream from the insurance company.
+If you withdraw funds prior to reaching age 59½, a 10 percent early withdrawal penalty tax may apply on any portion that is attributed to investment earnings.

-Most insurance companies offer additional insurance benefits you can purchase, such as death benefit riders, which can provide benefits for your heirs, and living benefit riders, which can provide guarantees as to how much income you can withdraw from the policy at a later date.
+Most annuities offer additional insurance benefits you can purchase, such as a death benefit rider, which can provide benefits for your heirs, and a living benefit rider, which can provide guarantees as to how much income you can withdraw from the policy at a later date.
 Many variable annuities also offer preferred treatment on withdrawals for long-term care expenses.
-These riders often have an associated fee - so you are paying to add on desired benefits to your annuity contract.
+These riders often come with an associated fee, however, so bear in mind you are paying to add desired benefits on to your annuity contract.